-This scholarship is for the 2018-2019 school year.
+This scholarship is for the 2019-2020 school year.
 Nominee must be a high school senior in good academic standing currently enrolled in a school in Pike County either full-time or through dual enrollment.
-Nominee must submit a 500-word essay using the topic "Why being an effective leader is important to me."
-This essay should include examples of how the applicant has shown good leadership, citizenship, and community service in his/her own life.
+Nominee must submit a 500-word typed essay using the topic "Why is community service important?"
 Nominee must submit a completed application that can be picked up at the school counselor's office or downloaded here.

 Brundidge Rotary Club Scholarship

 Application packets are available by clicking here.
 The Brundidge Rotary Club awards numerous $1000 scholarships each year.